envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 Q: What is a static array?
 A: A fixed size array.
 Must specify the size when it is initiated.

+#### C5

+Q: In JavaScript, what data structure is an Array actually?
+A: An Object which contains properties and methods which make it Array-like.

 ---

 TARGET DECK: Javascript::Interview::ADSA - Master the coding interview data structures algorithms - andrei neagoie